-ORLANDO, FL - Florida's housing market reported higher median prices, fewer days on the market and tightening inventory in December, according to the latest housing data released by Florida Realtors®.
-Closed sales of single-family homes statewide totaled 23,056 last month, up 2.9 percent over the December 2014 figure.
+ORLANDO, FL - Florida's housing market reported higher median prices and increased inventory (active listings) in December compared to a year ago, according to the latest housing data released by Florida Realtors.
+However, buyer uncertainty from rising mortgage rates and the federal government's shutdown may have impacted home sales, which were lower than the level of sales a year ago.
+Sales of single-family homes statewide totaled 20,633 last month, down 9.9 percent compared to December 2017.

-The statewide median sales price for single-family existing homes last month was $206,500, up 11.6 percent from the previous year, according to data from Florida Realtors Industry Data and Analysis department in partnership with local Realtor boards/associations.
-The statewide median price for townhouse-condo properties in December was $156,500, up 5 percent over the year-ago figure.
+In December, statewide median sales prices for both single-family homes and condo-townhouse properties increased year-over-year for the 84th consecutive month.
+The statewide median sales price for single-family existing homes was $255,000, up 4.2 percent from the previous year, according to data from Florida Realtors Research Department in partnership with local Realtor boards/associations.
+Last month's statewide median price for condo-townhouse units was $185,000, up 2.8 percent over the year-ago figure.
 The median is the midpoint; half the homes sold for more, half for less.

-According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 3.96 percent in December 2015, up from the 3.86 percent average recorded during the same month a year earlier.
+According to Freddie Mac, the interest rate for a 30-year fixed-rate mortgage averaged 4.64 percent in December 2018, up from the 3.95 percent averaged during the same month a year earlier.

 To see the full statewide housing activity reports, go to Florida Realtors Media Center